Make a choice on who gets to inherit your hard-earned CPF savings and do your CPF nomination online before you kick the bucket.

 - Determine the people you’re comfortable with in disclosing your (confidential) CPF account information and nomination details when you kick the bucket

-- Choose two witnesses and let them know that you want to make a CPF nomination
+- Choose two witnesses and notify them that you want to make a CPF nomination

 - Prepare your Singpass as well as your nominees’ and appointed witnesses’ NRIC particulars